B VitaminsLow Risk

 Vitamin B12

-Vitamin B12 has a recommended daily allowance (RDA) of 2.4mcg and a safe upper limit (UL) of 3000mcg per day.
-Exceeding the upper limit may cause adverse health effects.
-Use NutriAudit to check if your supplement stack keeps Vitamin B12 within safe limits.
+Vitamin B12 is a low-risk supplementwith an RDA of 2.4 mcg and a safe upper limit (UL) of 3000 mcg per day according to FDA standards.
+All 4 regional standards agree on these limits.
+Use NutriAudit to check if your supplement stack keeps this ingredient within safe limits.

 Safe Limits by Region